Cray-HPE/docs-csm/upgrade/README.md

 ## CSM major/minor version upgrade

-Follow one of these procedures when upgrading from CSM 1.5 to CSM 1.6 (regardless of patch version).
+Follow one of these procedures when upgrading from CSM 1.5 to CSM 1.6 (regardless of patch version) or when upgrading from CSM 1.6.0 to CSM 1.6.1.
 (Additionally, in the unusual situation of upgrading from a pre-release version of CSM 1.6.0, then one of these procedure should be followed.)